JiayuuWang/Auto-Cursor/README.md

 ### Contributing & Community
 - Read `CONTRIBUTING.md` for development workflow guidance.
-- Refer to `CODE_OF_CONDUCT.md` to keep the community welcoming.
-- Report security concerns privately following `SECURITY.md`.

 ### License
 Auto-Cursor is released under the MIT License.
 See `LICENSE` for details.